elpocoburrito/ceo_wiki/_faqs/horsecocks.md

 ---
-question: My character and/or NPCs have massive badonkadonks!
+question: My character and/or NPCs have massive badonkadonk sticks!
 What do i do!?!
 layout: faq
 ---